wasc-io/tools/README.md

 ```
 wasc-tools [script]

+build  Build the project using webpack for usage with newer JS Syntax. `backend` or `frontend`          flag is required to determine for what target to build
 lint   Liting all supported files with Eslint
 format Format all supported files with Prettier
 test   Running tests in test/ directory with mocha